semseysandor/chem-inventory_original/README.md

 # README

-LelTar
+## ChemInventory

 This is a chemical inventory suitable for a medium-sized company.
 A very similar system is actually used in the industry.

 Like any inventory, this system is designed to answer two questions:
-1) WHAT we have
+1. WHAT we have
-2) WHERE is it.
+2. WHERE is it.

 Chemicals are structured in categories/subcategories.
 There are compounds, a compound can have batches and a batch can have many packs.